michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0025.md

 - n: the apical end of the style where deposited pollen enters the pistil
 - n: an external tracheal aperture in a terrestrial arthropod
 ### Family
+- stigma: stigmas, stigmatic, stigmatise, stigmatize+
+- stigmatic: stigmatically, stigmatics
-stigma: stigmas, stigmatic, stigmatise, stigmatize+;stigmatic: stigmatically, stigmatics;stigmatise: stigmatisation, stigmatised, stigmatises, stigmatising;stigmatize: stigmatization, stigmatized, stigmatizes, stigmatizing
+- stigmatise: stigmatisation, stigmatised, stigmatises, stigmatising
+- stigmatize: stigmatization, stigmatized, stigmatizes, stigmatizing
 ### Examples
 - After the festival-circuit success of her first feature, the 2009 romantic drama "Everyone Else," Ade felt pressure and a stigma.
 - Walters wanted to raise awareness about HIV and hosted testing onsite to decrease its stigma.